michelou/dotty-examples/README.md

 #### `dotr.bat`

 The [Dotty REPL](https://docs.scala-lang.org/overviews/repl/overview.html) is an interactive tool for evaluating Scala expressions.
-Concretely, it executes a source script by wrapping it in a template and then compiling and executing the resulting program.
+Internally, it executes a source script by wrapping it in a template and then compiling and executing the resulting program.
    > **NB.** The batch script [**`dotr.bat`**](bin/0.9/dotr.bat) is based on the bash script [**`dotr`**](https://github.com/lampepfl/dotty/blob/master/dist/bin/dotr) available from the standard [Dotty distribution](https://github.com/lampepfl/dotty/releases).
 <pre style="margin:10px 0 0 30px;font-size:80%;">
 > where dotr